haykerman/cra-eslint-prettier/README.md

 ## This repo is containing configuration for ESLint and Prettier for the use with React App in VSCode.

+Here's a [Medium article](https://medium.com/@haykerman/setting-up-eslint-prettier-for-react-app-in-vscode-8662de2d9a96) describing the steps to recreate this project locally.

+## And the CRA stuff...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts